uribo/learnR/quick-start/why-r.md

 If you have any problems using R, just google what puzzles your mind, there are probably already some answers to your question.
 If not, just issue a question on [stackoverflow](http://stackoverflow.com), you will get response in a very short time.

-#### It has cutting-edge techniques
+#### It is cutting-edge

 Many R users are professional researchers in statistics, econometrics, or other displines.
 It is more often that an author publishes his or her new paper along with a new package that includes the cutting-edge techniques presented in the paper.
 Maybe it's a new statistical test, a pattern recognition method, or a better-tuned optimization algorithm.

-No matter what it is, R community has the previledge to be the first to apply it in real world, improve its functionaly, and reveal its potentials.
+No matter what it is, R community has the previledge to be early,if not the first, to apply cutting-edge data-science knowledge in real world, improve its functionaly, and reveal its potentials.